recommenders-team/recommenders/SETUP.md

 This option utilizes an installation script to do the setup, and it requires additional dependencies in the environment used to execute the script.

 > To run the script, following **prerequisites** are required:
-> * Install [Azure Databricks CLI (command-line interface)](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html#install-the-cli) and setup CLI authentication.
+> * Setup CLI authentication for [Azure Databricks CLI (command-line interface)](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html#install-the-cli).
 Please find details about how to create a token and set authentication [here](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html#set-up-authentication).
 Very briefly, you can install and configure your environment with the following commands.
 >
 >     ```{shell}
->     pip install databricks-cli
+>     conda activate reco-pyspark
 >     databricks configure --token
 >     ```
 >